Getting Medicare or Medicaid if Approved for Disability

 Does SSDI Come With Medicare?

 Disability applicants who are approved for Social Security disability (SSDI) are eligible for Medicare, but only after a two-year waiting period.
-The two years are counted from the date that the applicant became entitled to be paid disability benefits.
-This is the date when benefits should have started, even if the applicant didn't receive the payments until months later because Social Security hadn't yet decided the claim.
-This date can be no earlier than five months after the applicant's "onset date of disability," which is the day the applicant became unable to work due to a medical condition.
-(The five-month delay is due to SSDI's waiting period.)
+The two years are counted from the date that you became entitled to be paid disability benefits.
+This date isn't when you got approved.
+It's the date when benefits should have started, even if you didn't receive the payments until months later because Social Security was still deciding the claim.

-Social Security should automatically enroll you in Medicare at the two-year mark, and will start deducting Medicare premiums from your SSDI check.
+Social Security should automatically enroll you in Medicare at the two-year mark, and will start deducting Medicare Part B premiums from your SSDI check.
 Contact Social Security if you don't receive enrollment information or a Medicare card at that time.

 Does SSI Come With Medicaid?